-(D) The local holder shall provide a copy of the inspection report to the landowner and the director.
+(D) The certified local sponsor shall provide a copy of the inspection report to the landowner and the director.

-(E) If the local holder's inspection reveals any violations of the easement, the local holder shall include, with its report sent to the landowner and the director, a notice of violation.
+(E) If the certified local sponsor's inspection reveals any violations of the easement, the certified local sponsor shall include, with its report sent to the landowner and the director, a notice of violation.
 The notice shall contain the following:

-(1) A description of the action or condition which the local holder alleges is a violation of the terms of the easement.
+(1) A description of the action or condition which the certified local sponsor alleges is a violation of the terms of the easement.

 (2) A statement of the measures necessary to correct the alleged violation.